Benjent/nanovizer/README.md

             apt-get update -y && apt-get install -y python3-pip python-dev bedtools && pip3 install Flask Flask-Cors
             ```

-    3. Set up the frontend of NanoVizer
+    3. Set up the frontend of NanoViZer

-        1. Return to where the NanoVizer repository is installed
+        1. Return to where the NanoViZer repository is installed

         2. Clone the repository